HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/How To Use Reflection And To Protect against using internal & private C# methods in PowerShell.md

 <br>

 One way to prevent that is by implementing a method that checks for reflection usage and throws an error once detected.
 This method can be called at the beginning of any method that you want to protect against reflection-based access.

-> [!IMPORTANT]\
-> This is just an example for this research demo and is not designed to be used in production code.

 <br>